FI-TW: An Open Train-Weather Dataset for Railway Delay Analysis in Finland: Preliminary Baseline Experiment

-To demonstrate the dataset's utility for ML applications, we conducted a baseline prediction experiment using XGBoost regression, a gradient boosting algorithm widely employed for predictive modeling tasks across diverse domains~\cite{chen2016xgboost}.
+To illustrate the dataset's utility for ML applications, we conducted a preliminary baseline prediction experiment using XGBoost regression, a gradient boosting algorithm widely employed for predictive modeling tasks across diverse domains~\cite{chen2016xgboost}.
+This experiment is intended as an illustrative demonstration of how the dataset can be used, rather than an attempt to obtain an optimized or state-of-the-art delay-prediction model.